jonathanslenders/python-deployer/docs/pages/node.rst

 ::

-    websystem = WebSystem()
+    websystem = Env.default_from_node(WebSystem())
     websystem.deploy('abcde6565eee...') # Parallel execution.

-.. note:: One thing worth noting is that there is a variable ``host`` in the
+.. note:: One thing worth noting is that there is a variable
-          class.
-This is because the isolation always happens by convention on the role named ``host``.
-Both sides of the following equation will represent a host container containing exactly one host: the host of the current isolation.
+          :attr:`~deployer.node.base.ParallelNode.host` in the class.
+This is
+          because the isolation always happens by convention on the role named ``host``.
+Both sides of the following equation will represent a :class:`~deployer.host_container.HostContainer` containing exactly
+          one host: the host of the current isolation.

           ::